ImgBotApp/InternetNL/detail/web/tls/https-forced/verdict/good_en.md

-HTTPS enforced by redirecting HTTP to HTTPS.
+Your web server enforces HTTPS by redirecting HTTP to HTTPS.